OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/intro.md

 [OneSignal Notifications](<http://www.outsystems.com/forge/component/2119/onesignal-plugin/>) | Push notifications using OneSignal, with deep-linking and actions. | —
 [Performance Monitoring](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10706) | Firebase-based plugin that lets you understand how you can improve the performance of your app.  | —
 [QR/Barcode scanner](<https://www.outsystems.com/forge/component/1403/barcode-plugin/>) | Scan barcodes and QR codes. | —
+[Social Login Mobile](<https://www.outsystems.com/forge/component-overview/7895/social-login-mobile>) | Lets you set a login experience that resorts to an external provider, namely Google, Apple, Facebook, or LinkedIn. | Yes
 [SSL Pinning](<https://www.outsystems.com/forge/component-overview/1873/ssl-pinning-plugin>) | Provide an extra layer of security to HTTPS communications by adding a verification of the server certificate against hashes of public keys. | —
 [Touch ID](<https://www.outsystems.com/forge/component-details/1431/Touch+ID+Plugin/>) | Use authentication with Touch ID in your application. | —